ComradDoge/DogeEU4/README.md

 - Discipline limited to only 2
 - All Global Unit cost reduction set to -10%, most specific unit type cost reduction set to -15%
 - Tax Modifiers 30%>20%, Production 30%>20%, combined versions 15%/15%>10%/10%
+- State Affairs Eminent Domain: Development Cost -10%>-15%, now under the limit of 2 same policies umbrella
+- Added 7 more new possible policies to State Affairs Idea group

 Government
 - Government Reforms: Serbian Military Government reform (250>300 manpower; 10% tax in fort provinces) no longer activated if Serbian is accepted, must be primary